-In the spring of 2013, HBO conducted a sly experiment on the “elite” TV-viewing public.
+In the winter of 2014, HBO conducted a sly experiment on the “elite” TV-viewing public.
 It aired two new shows—both buddy dramas—back to back.
 Each was conceived as a short self-contained season, limited by design to a small number of episodes.
 Each had a single talented and idiosyncratic director for the entire season, and each dispensed with the writers’ room in favor of a unified authorial vision.
 Both shows appeared to belong to one genre but gestured at several others.
 Both used terrific actors to anchor a meandering, semi-disciplined style.
 And both ended by reasserting the romantic bonds of friendship.
 Those shows were True Detective and Doll and Em.

 Their reception was drastically different.
 One got analyzed and investigated to the point of parody—so much so that, in the aftermath, multiple critics wrote articles about their experiences of so badly overreading the show’s ambitions.
 The Atlantic’s Spencer Kornhaber, for instance, described True Detective as “a high-budget genre retread with the false veneer of profundity.
 (As opposed to what I’d hoped for: high-budget genre experiment with actual profundity.)”
 The other show, a much tighter work of art, was breezily and inaccurately labeled a “satire” and forgotten.